JeffersonLab/QwAnalysis/Extensions/ValerianROOT/README.txt

 Welcome to this awesome README page.
-This is the 411 on ValerianROOT how to use it and why it is so awsome!!
+This is the 411 on ValerianROOT how to use it and why it is so calming and relaxing!

 What is it and what is it's goal?